-The importance of a good proposal
+The importance of a good motion design proposal template

 A good project proposal can make all the difference when it comes to landing new clients, it really is your golden opportunity to make a great first impression and sway your prospective client's mind away from your competitors.

-The proposal template has been specifically tailored for motion design and animation projects, and don't worry if you've never written a proposal before - the template comes with prompts and sample options to get you well on your way, just do what you do best and come up with the ideas!
+The motion design proposal template has been specifically tailored for motion design and animation projects, and don't worry if you've never written a proposal before - the template comes with prompts and sample options to get you well on your way, just do what you do best and come up with the ideas!

 Make the template your own